-Jeffrey Epstein ‘threatened to expose’ Bill Gates’s affair with Russian bridge player
+Jeffrey Epstein ‘blackmailed’ Bill Gates with threat to expose alleged affair

 The bridge player declined to comment about Mr Gates.

 In 2006, Epstein was accused of sexually abusing minors as young as 14 and pleaded guilty in 2008 to procuring a minor for prostitution.

-He was sentenced to 18 months in the Palm Beach County jail system and registered as a sex offender.
+A so-called “sweetheart deal” saw him spend just 13 months in jail, and was allowed to return to his office during the day.

+Rumors that Epstein had been blackmailing his wealthy friends have been circulating for years.

-Mr Gates reportedly started the relationship with Epstein after he was convicted of sex crimes.
+Mr Gates reportedly started meeting with Epstein after he was convicted of sex crimes.
 The duo met on numerous occasions beginning in 2011, at least three times at Epstein's Manhattan townhouse, the New York Times previously reported.

+“Mr Gates never had any financial dealings with Epstein.
+As Bill has said before, it was a mistake to have ever met him,” a spokesperson for Mr Gates told The Independent.

+His ex-wife Melinda French Gates said that the clandestine Epstein meetings were a factor in their 2021 divorce.

+In a 2022 interview with CBS News, Ms French Gates said she went to meet Epstein because she “wanted to see who this man was”, and that she “regretted it from the second I stepped in the door”.

+She described Epstein as “abhorrent” and “evil personified”, and said she had nightmares about the meeting afterwards.

-The charitable fund was supposed to be a way for Epstein to rebuild his reputation, according to the sources.
+The charitable fund was supposed to be a way for Epstein to rebuild his reputation, according to the WSJ report.

 Epstein, in emails sent to JPMorgan executives, tried to come off as a close adviser to Mr Gates.